Honda Transalp: Models

 Other versions exist, such as the 400 cc version (ND-06) aimed at the Japanese market.

 The first version output 50 hp at 8,000 rpm, increased to 55 hp for the 1989 and 1990 version.
 Later models returned to the original 50 hp.

 From 1991, the rear drum brake was replaced by a 240 mm disc brake, with a single-piston brake caliper.

 The appearance was altered in 1994: the original square lights were changed, and a new fairing was introduced.

 In 1996, new 34 mm carburetors were introduced, and the CDI ignition system was replaced by a microprocessor-driven design.

 The front brake was modified in 1997, introducing a second disc and reducing the diameter to 256 mm.

 The weight of the Transalp increased over time, from 175 kg for the first models to 218 kg for the latest version.

 In 2000, the XL650V Transalp replaced the XL600V, introducing the engine from the Deauville and Honda Revere.
 The power output increased to 39 kW at 7,500 rpm, torque increased to 54 Nm at 5,500 rpm.
 A 4 mm bore diameter increase gave a 64 cc displacement increase.
 The shock absorbers were redesigned for road use, the exhaust system was updated, the fuel capacity increased by one litre, the control panel was redesigned, and weight diminished by 4 kg.

 In 2007, the XL700V Transalp was introduced, with a new 680 cc engine, which was also fitted to the NT700V Deauville, and compatible with Euro 3 emission standards.
 The front wheel diameter was reduced from 21 inches to 19 inches, the exhaust system was fitted with a catalytic converter, the lights were redesigned, and ABS was introduced.

 The 2008 model reinforces the road orientation of the Transalp, with larger tyres, lower saddle and more road-oriented shock absorbers.
 The 2008 XL700V engine is a liquid-cooled, eight-valve, four-stroke, single-overhead cam, 52° V-twin.

-The 2023 Honda XL750 Transalp engine is a 755 cc, Unicam 8-valve parallel twin that produced 67.5 kW and is shared with the CB750 Hornet.
+The 2023, after ten years, the Transalp's name reborn on all new model Honda XL750 Transalp with new engine is a 755 cc, Unicam 8-valve parallel twin that produced 67.5 kW and is shared with the CB750 Hornet.